01 Hooke’s Law#

 Aim#

-This demonstration shows Hooke’s law but also very much about measurements and how to interpret the results.
+This demonstration shows Hooke’s law.
+However, the focus is on taking measurements, measurement uncertainty and how to interpret the results.

 Subjects#